yclas/guides/docs/Technical-child-themes.md

 # How to Modify Yclas Self Hosted Themes (child themes)

-Content:
--   Why use child themes in a classifieds script
--   How to use child themes

 **Note: This guide is for advanced users**

 When creating a classifieds website you may want to apply a couple of changes to the design, which is why we added child themes to our classified script.
 With them you can add changes using the Yclas license you already have for your premium theme.